ecmwf/odc/docs/content/implementation/decoding-data.rst

          end if

-The **Reader** controls the file resources, and gives access to the underlying frames.
-The instance provides control of the aggregated or disaggregated access to frames, depending on whether the data is compatible or incompatible.
+The **Reader** instance then makes the sequence of **Frames** accessible.
+It also controls if access to compatible data is aggregated.

 .. tabs::